Gavin Campbell (presenter): Presenter

 Campbell was a presenter on the BBC consumer television show That's Life!.
 Around 1983 That's Life was attracting 19 million viewers.

-In the 1997 general election Campbell presented a video presentation for the Referendum Party, seeking the United Kingdom's withdrawal from the European Union.
+In the 1997 general election Campbell presented a video for the Referendum Party, seeking the United Kingdom's withdrawal from the European Union.
 Five million copies of a VHS cassette with the video were sent to households in target constituencies.

 Campbell ran a company called One Hand Clapping Ltd from 1998–2002 with his wife.

 Until 2001, he worked for the Money Channel, which later went bankrupt.

 In 2001 he wrote a personal finance column for The Mail on Sunday.

 Since 2003, Campbell has been part of a company called First Growth Direct, based in Lew Trenchard in Devon, which imports wine.
 Before becoming an actor he had worked as a plongeur in Paris.
 He has a house in France at Auxerre.
 He had been a wine director at Berry Brothers and Rudd of London.

-Personal life

-Campbell lives in Bedford Park, London, near the start of the M4.
-He married Elizabeth (Liz) in 1985 in Wiltshire and they have four daughters and his wife worked in television.
-He ran his first London Marathon in 1988, taking 3 hours and 49 minutes.
-He later ran in aid of the deafblindness charity Sense.
-He plays the euphonium.